SIMBIOTIK-project/SIMBIOTIK-backend/README.md

 composer install
 ```

-- Edit .env.example to .env and edit file to this
+- Change .env.example to .env and edit file to this
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1